SOBotics/UserStalker/README.md

 1. If there is a link in their about me text.
 2. If the website link is similar to their display name.
 3. If the username or profile text fails the Heat Detector Offensive Regex.
+4. If the user profile text contains a phone number.
+5. If the user profile text contains the word "Insurance".
-4. If the username is blacklisted on the SmokeDetector username blacklist.
+6. If the username is blacklisted on the SmokeDetector username blacklist.
-5. If the user is suspended on the site upon creation.
+7. If the user is suspended on the site upon creation.

 ## What do we do when a user is detected as a bad user?